fylgja/site/src/components/container.md

 ```

 The container is pretty straight forward.
-But its power if found in its customization via CSS variables.
+But its power is found in its customization via CSS variables.

 Allowing for smaller of bigger containers when needed.